munificent/craftinginterpreters/book/classes.md

 subexpressions of Expr.Set, the object whose property is being set, and the value it's being set to.

-That leads us to the interpreter:
+That leads us to the interpreter.

 ^code interpreter-visit-set

-We evaluate the object whose property is being set and we check to see if it's a LoxInstance.
+We evaluate the object whose property is being set and check to see if it's a LoxInstance.
 If not, that's a runtime error.
 Otherwise, we evaluate the value being set and store it on the instance.
-That relies on:
+That relies on a new method in LoxInstance.

 <aside name="order">